Table of contents: Windscreen wipers ↓ Is the wiper motor or supply wire… ↓ Removal the windshield wiper motor ↓ Installing a new windshield wiper… ↓

 9. Disconnect the multi-pin connector on the wiper motor.

-Installing a new wiper motor
+Installing a new windshield wiper motor

-This is how the sprayers of the glass washer system are correctly adjusted: a = 235 mm, b = 445 mm, c = 80 mm, d = 620 mm.
+This is how the windshield washer system sprayers are correctly adjusted: a = 235 mm, b = 445 mm, c = 80 mm, d = 620 mm.

 4. Screw the drive crank so that it is in the position shown in the photo above.